 1. Ensure that you have the most recent version of the Microsoft Outlook Extension installed; older versions do not support 2FA or SSO.

 2. Users that have set up both SSO and 2FA will see an additional dialog box on each login, which prompts them to authenticate with the Identity Provider in the same manner as when only SSO is enabled.
 The extension bypasses 2FA in these scenarios because the authentication occurs on the Identity Provider end, rather than in PSA.
 For more information, see Datto Autotask PSA: Can I use Two-Factor Authentication (2FA) and Single Sign-On (SSO) at the same time?

 Troubleshooting Two-Factor Authentication (2FA)

-If you do not enter the Autotask URL which corresponds with your region and use the generic www.autotask.net instead, you will see an error message during authentication which states, "The OTP token is invalid.
+If you do not enter the Autotask URL which corresponds with your region and instead use the generic www.autotask.net, you will see an error message during authentication which states, "The OTP token is invalid.
 Please enter a value and try again," as shown in Figure 2.

-This behavior is expected since the extension cannot properly exchange the 2FA token with the generic URL.
+This error occurs because the extension cannot correctly exchange the 2FA token with the generic URL.
 You must configure the application with your zone-specific URL.

 Troubleshooting Single Sign-On (SSO)

 When using Single Sign-On, you must enter a correct username, but you can enter any value for the password field.
 The password is ignored when SSO is enabled; the window to authenticate through your Identity Provider will appear each time you open Outlook.